Mark-MDO47/mdo_m4_eyes/README.md

 So if using this code, do not reboot more than 10,000 times.

 If the file **mdo_m4_eyes.txt** is present in the root directory of the board, we will switch each time we reset.
-If not present, we will use the **config.eye** file in the root directory.
+If mdo_m4_eyes.txt is not present, we will use the **config.eye** file in the root directory as was normally done.

 mdo_m4_eyes.txt will be a list of config files to cycle through separated by lf or crlf; below is a small example
 ```